enricoJL/enricojl.github.io/_posts/2023-01-06-is-this-real.md

 do you feel this substance
 of something really there
 really really good and really fine
-as it goes through you and me

 do you feel the love
 do you know from whence it came

 I have been searching long for such a feeling
 this is exactly what I was looking for
 and I found it in between you and me

 can you feel the love
 can you hear the sound
-it makes in my heart and in my hopes
+in my heart and in my hopes
 can you possibly know what it is

 is this real